-International students say that one of the most confounding aspects of Australian culture is the constant use of slang.
+Many international students say that one of the most confounding aspects of Australian culture is the constant use of slang.
+This isn’t surprising, as Australians use slang – in particular, ‘diminutives’ (shortened words) – more than any other English-speakers.
+In fact, there are more than 4300 shortened words recorded in Australia’s lexicon.

-Australians also really like to shorten words by adding an ‘ie’ or an ‘o’ sound such as in ‘postie‘ for a postal worker and ‘ambo’ for an ambulance.
+Australians also really like to shorten words by adding an ‘ie’ or an ‘o’ at the end, such as in ‘postie‘ for a postal worker and ‘ambo’ for an ambulance.

 All this chopping and changing is particularly challenging for students for whom English is a second language.

-So here is a list of slang/phrases and acronyms used in Australia that international students actually need.
+So, here is a list of slang/phrases and acronyms used in Australia that you actually need to know about.

 Heaps: A lot or very i.e. ‘heaps good’